nus-cs2030s/2324-s2/docs/23-generics.md

 ## The `Pair` class

 Sometimes it is useful to have a lightweight class to bundle a pair of variables together.
 One could, for instance, write a method that returns two values.
 The example defines a class `IntPair` that bundles two `int` variables together.
-This is a utility class with no semantics nor methods associated with it and so, we did not attempt to hide the implementation details.
+This is a utility class with no semantics or methods associated with it.
+So, we did not attempt to hide the implementation details.

 ```Java
 class IntPair {